-Closet Banjo will, hopefully, be an ongoing column dedicated solely to the furtherance of closet music and speaks directly to the lowly closet picker who has long been forgotten in banjo history.
-It is designed to render the rudiments of banjo playing painfully easy and is aimed not only at closet banjo players everywhere, but also at those who never dared set foot in a closet with their banjo – the raw, untutored, but trainable banjo picker.
-In the coming months we will lay aside formal teaching techniques as we sit in our closets together; you in yours and I in mine.
+The lowly closet picker has long been forgotten in banjo history.
+This article is designed to render the rudiments of banjo playing painfully easy.
+It’s aimed not only at closet banjo players everywhere, but also at those who never dared set foot in a closet with their banjo — the raw, untutored, but trainable banjo picker.
+In the coming months we will lay aside formal teaching techniques as we sit in our closets together: you in yours and I in mine.

 If I may be permitted to criticize current banjo pedagogy, of which I am a part, I would say that entirely too many teachers and writers of banjo books start their would-be students off at too difficult a level.
 From there they progress up in difficulty until only themselves and a few trusted cronies can decipher what they are trying to teach.
 Most beginners are simply not going to play Foggy Mountain Breakdown in three keys (without a capo) in the first or second lesson.
 It not only takes time to get to that point, but it also takes starting out simply enough so beginners can understand what they are playing before they progress to the next level.

-The first tune we will try is “Shortening Bread.”
-First we must find the melody.
-Here is the basic melody to “Shortening Bread.”
+The first tune we will try is Shortenin Bread.
+First, we must find the melody.
+Here is the basic melody to Shortenin Bread.
 Play it over and over with your thumb until you can play it with one eye shut.

 When you can do that, follow each of the notes you just played with the first string played open, with your middle finger.
 The timing should be the same as you just played, only it should sound fuller.